Kirsten Bernthal Booth

 Kirsten Bernthal Booth (born October 16, 1974) is an American former volleyball player who was the head coach of the Creighton Bluejays women's volleyball team from 2003 until 2024.
 She was previously the head volleyball coach at Kirkwood Community College.

-Bernthal Booth is the current American Volleyball Coaches Association (AVCA) President, a position she will hold through 2025.
+Bernthal Booth currently serves as President of Business Operations for LOVB Nebraska, League One Volleyball's Nebraska-based franchise.

 Personal life

 Kirsten Bernthal Booth was born on October 16, 1974.
 She is originally from Nebraska, graduating from Lincoln East High School in 1993.
 She was inducted into Lincoln East's Athletic Hall of Fame.

 Career

 Playing career

 Bernthal Booth was a setter for Truman State University from 1993 to 1996.
 She was named the 1993 MIAA National Freshman of the Year while breaking the school record for single-season assists.
 She graduated as the all-time assists leader.
 In 1996, she was the MIAA Most Valuable Player and earned AVCA All-region honors.
 She was the state of Missouri's nominee for the 1997 NCAA Woman of the Year Award.
 In 2011, she was inducted into Truman State's Athletic Hall of Fame.